-IT security affects all businesses, large and small.
+IT security for beginners, this affects all businesses, large and small.
 Cyber criminals are out there, trying to take advantage of security weak spots.
 The damage can be devastating.

 Reduce the risk of a cyber attack by taking the following steps to protect your:

 Your workers are crucial for IT security.
 Raise awareness and implement simple best practices to protect your business as a team.